Templeton today

 Templeton has a population of roughly 850 and is situated approximately 2 miles from the market town of Narberth and 5 miles from the coastal villages of Amroth and Saundersfoot.
 Templeton has grown substantially over the last few years and the 21st century has seen perhaps the biggest change to the community than at any other time.
 The village was always the hub of the agricultural industry but today only a few are still involved in the industry, The Burgage land behind the properties which for centuries enabled people to be almost self sufficient is now being built on for residential use.

-The village post office was closed in 2011 A village tea rooms opened in 2010 The village pub built in 1837 is only open part-time in the winter
+The village post office was closed in 2011 A village tea rooms opened in 2010 and closed in 2012.
+The village pub, The Boars Head, built in 1837 is open for meals & refreshments

 Village Organisations

 Templeton Community Association.
-The committee meet monthly to arrange village events and carry out work, gardening etc, to enhance the village.
+The committee meet monthly to arrange village events and carry out gardening in communal areas etc.

 They also produce and deliver a village magazine